Historic Route 66

 Downtown Gallup Murals

-In 2005 the City of Gallup commissioned a mural project to beautify and capture the area’s heritage and history, murals continue to be added to beautify our community.
-Download a PDF of the murals, located within easy walking distance of each other in the downtown area using the link below:
+In 2005 the City of Gallup commissioned a mural project to beautify and capture the area’s heritage and history.
+The result is nine amazing murals within easy walking distance of each other in the downtown area.
+Find a summary of the murals and an photos at www.gallupculturaldistrict.org/maps/mural-walking-tour.

 ATV and Off-Road Vehicle Park